amarkkk/figma-variable-network/README.md

 > **⚠️ Experimental Status**: This is a highly experimental MVP exploring network visualization concepts.
 Many features are incomplete or don't work as intended.
 Use at your own risk.

+## Why This Plugin Exists

+Complex design systems need better tools for understanding variable relationships.
+Figma's native variable panel shows variables but not their interconnections.
+This plugin is an experiment in making those invisible relationships visible.

+It's rough, unfinished, and might not work for your use case - but it represents a step toward better tooling for complex design systems.

 ## Use Case

 Building design systems with multi-layered variable architectures creates cognitive overload.
 When you have: